Great Flood of 1951: Flood

-At the time there were no warning sirens in Hays.
-Two police officers drove up and down the low riding streets with their sirens blaring shouting to evacuate.
+At the time, there were no warning sirens in Hays.
+Two police officers drove the low riding streets with their sirens blaring, shouting to evacuate.
 They are credited with saving many lives.

-The flooding continued into June 1951 with heavy rains that month.
-The flooding reached its worst stages when between 8 and 16 in fell on the region between July 9 and July 13.
+The flooding continued into June 1951 with heavy rains.
+The flooding reached its zenith when between 8 and 16 in fell on the region between July 9 and July 13.
 The flood levels reached their highest point since the Great Flood of 1844 and Flood of 1903.
-July 13 experienced the single greatest levels of flood and led to the greatest amount of destruction by flood experienced in the Midwest as of that date.
+July 13 experienced the single highest levels of flood, leading to the greatest destruction by flood in the Midwest as of then.

-The actual flood-levels are not accurately known for the Kansas River, as the water crested above all official flood gauges.
+The specific flood-levels are not accurately known for the Kansas River, as the water crested above all official flood gauges.
 However, between Manhattan and Bonner Springs flood levels were between 4 ft and 6 ft above all previous records.
 The Marais Des Cygnes River, Verdigris River, and Neosho River crested more than 9 ft above previous records.